 Hunton Andrews Kurth LLP insurance recovery partners, Lorelie Masters and Lawrence J. Bracken II, received rankings in the 2018 Chambers and Partners USA attorney rankings.
-Lorie received “Band 2” recognition in the Policyholder Insurance category for both the District of Columbia and Nationwide regions, while Larry received “Band 4” recognition in the General Commercial Litigation category among Georgia attorneys.
+Lorie received “Band 1” recognition in the Policyholder Insurance category for the District of Columbia and a “Band 2” recognition in the Dispute Resolution: Policyholder Insurance category for the Nationwide regions, while Larry received “Band 4” recognition in the General Commercial Litigation category among Georgia attorneys.
 Both designations are the product of the outstanding results Lorie and Larry have achieved in their respective fields, and are indicative of the level of expertise both bring to the insurance recovery practice at Hunton Andrews Kurth, LLP.

 May 25, 2018 should be a day circled on many company calendars.
 On that day, the European Union’s long-awaited Global Data Protection Regulation (“GDPR”) will go into effect.
 It is crucial for U.S. companies to prepare for the GDPR, as they, too, will be required to comply with a new set of data privacy rules if they are handling data from EU-based customers, suppliers, or affiliates.
 As long as you collect personal or behavioral data from someone in the EU, you must comply with the GDPR.

 On April 20, 2018, the Eleventh Circuit affirmed an Alabama district court decision finding that an “absolute pollution exclusion” did not bar coverage for environmental property damage and injuries from a sewage leak.
 Evanston Ins.
 Co. v.
 J&J Cable Constr., LLC, No. 17-11188, 2018 WL 1887459, (11th Cir.
 Apr.
 20, 2018).